20. Project development¶

-Folding the thicker felt is, as expected, more difficult,ironing doesn’t help, but slightly cutting the edges on a half millimeter depth helps keeping the pattern.
+Folding the thicker felt is, as expected, more difficult, ironing doesn’t help, but slightly cutting the edges - with a cutter - on half a millimeter depth helps keeping the pattern.

-In addition, the use of a heat press helps also keeping the folding pattern, as illustrated below:
+In addition, the use of a heat press, keeping the felt for 40sec @150°C, helps also keeping the folding pattern, as illustrated below:

 Full scale felt structure¶

 Given the results of the tests, and the limitations of the available laser cutting machine, it has been decided to use 4mm thick felt panels, of size 30cm x 50cm, laser cut on one millimeter depth, set in the heat press, stitching separate pieces after use of heat-sealable fabric on the joint limit.

 Given the limitations in size of the laser cutting machine (60cm x 30cm), the complete structure is divided in 5x5 pieces of 50 by 30 cm.
 Two similar patterns are created on the felt:

 PART1: One pattern with parallel lines only for the surface outside the corners.
 15 pieces are required.